Better audio representations are more brain-like: linking model-brain alignment with performance in downstream auditory tasks: Methods

-We experimented with 10 different checkpoints: \begin{enumerate} \item \textbf{Mel256→EC (Base)}: first iteration base model with 10 transformer layers and 768-dimensional activations, using melspectrograms as inputs and pretrained with a mixture of Audioset (AS), LibriLight (LL) and Free Music Archive (FMA).
-AS contains XX hours of a variety of acoustic events, including some proportion of speech and music.
-LL consists of 6000 hours of read speech recordings.
-FMA consists of 800 hours of music. \item \textbf{Mel256→EC (AS)}: same as 1) but pretrained only with AS. \item \textbf{Mel256→EC (LL)}: same as 1) but pretrained only with LL. \item \textbf{Mel256→EC (FMA)}: same as 1) but pretrained only with FMA. \item \textbf{Mel256→EC (Small)}: same as 1) but with only 5 layers and x parameters. \item \textbf{Mel256→EC (Large)}: same as 1) but with 20 layers, x parameters and 1024-dimensional activations. \item \textbf{EC→EC}: same as 1) but using EnCodec features as input. \item \textbf{Spec→EC}: same as 1) but using linear spectrograms as input. \item \textbf{Mel256→EC (Base + ST)}: second iteration of 1). \item \textbf{Mel256→EC (Large + ST)}: second iteration of 6).
+We experimented with 10 different variants: \begin{enumerate} \item \textbf{ECMAE (B)}: first iteration base model with 10 transformer layers, 86.6 million parameters and 768-dimensional activations, using melspectrograms as inputs and pretrained with a mixture of Audioset (AS), LibriLight (LL) and Free Music Archive (FMA).
+Audioset consists of around 5000 hours of audio from YouTube videos containing a variety of acoustic events, speech and music.
+LibriLight is a large scale dataset containing speech recordings from audiobooks.
+EnCodecMAE uses a subset with 6000 hours of read speech recordings.
+Free Music Archive consists of 800 hours of music. \item \textbf{ECMAE (AS)}: same as 1) but pretrained only with AS. \item \textbf{ECMAE (LL)}: same as 1) but pretrained only with LL. \item \textbf{ECMAE (FMA)}: same as 1) but pretrained only with FMA. \item \textbf{ECMAE (S)}: small version of 1) with only 5 layers and around 43 million parameters. \item \textbf{ECMAE (L)}: large version of 1) but with 20 layers and 1024-dimensional activations, resulting in around 261 million parameters. \item \textbf{ECMAE (EC)}: same as 1) but using EnCodec features as input instead of melspectrograms. \item \textbf{ECMAE (Spec)}: same as 1) but using linear spectrograms as input instead of melspectrograms. \item \textbf{ECMAE (It 2)}: model resulting from the second training iteration, starting from 1). \item \textbf{ECMAE (L + It 3)}: version of 6) trained for 150k extra steps using quantized outputs of 9) as targets, hence being a third training iteration starting with 1).

 \end{enumerate}